zlye/Blog/_posts/2023-11-06-Analysis-of-Structural-Variation-Part1.md

 In my research I wanted to study more than the known anectodal examples.
 Instead I wanted to study structural variation as a broad phenomenon - **what's the big picture?**

 These are two key questions I answered through my research:
 *1. Where are structural variants in the genome?*
 *2. How do structural variants affect gene expression?*

-### Part I. Where are the structural variants in the genome?
+### Part I. How are structural distributed across the genome?

 ![Geographic origin of study samples] (/images/samplemap4a_edit.pdf)